11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 One of my biggest ah-ha moments was when I started washing my clothes while traveling.
 We Americans are so used to our washing machines and dryers that the thought of washing clothes in the bathroom sink is quite foreign.

 If you work out while traveling this is even more important.
-I always hated packing multiple sets of workout clothes to wear for a grand total of 1 hour and then lug those dirty workout clothes with me the rest of my trip.
+I always hated packing multiple sets of workout clothes to wear for a grand total of 1 hour and then lugging those dirty workout clothes with me for the rest of my trip.

 Now I bring one set of workout clothes for every 3 workouts since I wash and reuse.
 If you’re planning on working out 9 times, 3 sets of workout clothes are much less substantial than 9.